 You have to approach accurately reported negative information differently.
 Credit bureaus won’t remove accurate, verifiable information even if you dispute it (because the investigation will verify the accuracy of this information), so you may have to negotiate to have some items removed from your credit report.

-A pay for delete offer is a technique you can use with delinquent, or past due, accounts.
-In a pay for delete negotiation, you offer to pay the account in full in exchange for having the negative details removed from your credit report.
+Pay for delete offer is a technique you can use with delinquent, or past due, accounts.
+In pay for delete negotiation, you offer to pay the account in full in exchange for having the negative details removed from your credit report.
 Some creditors will take you up on the offer.

 Make a goodwill request for deletion.

 With pay for delete, you can use money as the bargaining chip for getting negative information removed from your credit report.
 If you’ve already paid the account, however, you don’t have much-negotiating power.
 At this point, you can ask for mercy by requesting a goodwill deletion.

 In a letter to the creditor, you might describe why you were late, state how you’ve since been a good paying customer, and ask that the accounts be reported more favorably.
 Again, creditors don’t have to comply and some won’t.
 On the other hand, some creditors will make these deletions if you talk to the right person.